BL00DY-C0D3/Echo-VR-Server-on-Docker/README.md

 ```
 git clone https://github.com/BL00DY-C0D3/Echo-VR-Server-on-Docker.git
 ```
-**You need to have the Echo-Folder called  "ready-at-dawn-echo-arena" inside the just cloned folder "Echo-VR-Server-on-Docker"**
+**You need to have the Echo-Folder called  "ready-at-dawn-echo-arena" inside the folder you just cloned called "Echo-VR-Server-on-Docker"**

 # Install using the install.sh script